 External examination results are consistently excellent, with an average pass rate of over 80% at A*/A for GCSE and 80% at A*/B for A Level over the last eight years.
 Many students go on to study Geography or related subjects at university.

-We begin Year 9 by examining the Industrial Revolution with a particular focus on dreadful conditions in people faced in factories.
-Students go onto examine the 20th century world, where we do detailed work on trench warfare in the First World War; this is supported by a trip to the trenches in Ypres.
+We begin Year 8 by examining the Industrial Revolution with a particular focus on the dreadful conditions workers faced in factories.
+Students go on to examine the 20th century world where they complete a depth study on how women gained the vote.
+From this we progress on to studying the causes, events and outcomes of the First World War.

 History has always been a popular subject choice at GCSE and A level.
-The present GCSE covers Nazi Germany, the Cold War, Civil Rights in the USA and Britain 1903- 28.
-The A level course covers Russia 1854-1964 and Britain 1952 to 2007.
+We study the Pearson Edexcel GCSE course which covers Nazi Germany, the Cold War, Crime and Punishment from 1000 to present, and Anglo-Saxon and Norman England.
+The A level course is the AQA examination covering Russia 1854 to1964 and Britain 1952 to 2007.

-Our History students produce balanced and well supported arguments.
-They learn how extract information from historical sources, and how to question their reliability, purpose and utility.
-History is complex and it is dynamic; and through the investigation of cause and consequence and change and continuity, Burgess Hill Girls students grow in their understanding and as individuals.
+Our historians produce balanced and well supported arguments.
+They learn how to extract information from historical sources and how to question their reliability, purpose and utility.
+History is complex and dynamic; through the investigation of cause and consequence and change and continuity, Burgess Hill Girls students grow in their understanding of the world, and as individuals.

 At Burgess Hill Girls we develop the students’ knowledge and understanding of the major world faiths, and promote their spiritual, moral, cultural and social development.
 Pupils investigate Christianity and other world religions, especially those that are the main faiths of students within our school.

-By Year 9 students are well versed in being able to express their own views whilst also appreciating and expressing the points of view of others.
+By the end of Year 8 students are well versed in being able to express their own views whilst also appreciating and expressing the points of view of others.
 We emphasise critical thinking, and aim to teach students to construct good arguments, analyse sources of evidence and think about different kinds of truth.

 We examine questions such as: